nvirm/K8-Gnomish-Queuing-Device/README.md

 Your World of Warcraft must be running in either Maximized Windowed or Windowed mode, since this application has to be on top of the game.
 Also, I take no responsibility of you using this tool.
 It is not an forbidden tool type as far as I know, since it does not interfere or modify anything, it merely observes text on a screenshot and sends a message if it matches a rule.

+Second, PushBullet API has a 500 API messages / month limit.
+Currently looking for alternatives.

 # Powered by
 - Tesseract OCR 3.0.2 (https://www.nuget.org/packages/Tesseract/3.0.2)